EN | FR

 Summary

-The law of 16 Thermidor, Year III (July 6, 1794), promulgated by the National Convention, marked the founding of the Paris Conservatory.
+The law of 16 Thermidor, Year III (July 6, 1794), promulgated by the National Convention, marked the founding of the Paris Conservatoire.
 This new, republican school was expected to meet the high aspirations that had led to its creation and overcome many difficulties to maintain its existence.
 From the outset, leading musicians were invited to teach there, such as the violinists Rodolphe Kreutzer, Pierre Rode, and Pierre Baillot, leading figures of the “modern school”.

-Four generations of violinists illustrate this journey into the heart of the violin classes at the Paris Conservatory, through the accounts of Eugène Sauzay, Charles Dancla, Jules Boucherit, Jacques Thibaud, Ivry Gitlis, Devy Erlih, Régis Pasquier, and Olivier Charlier.
+Four generations of violinists illustrate this journey into the heart of the violin classes at the Paris Conservatoire, through the accounts of Eugène Sauzay, Charles Dancla, Jules Boucherit, Jacques Thibaud, Ivry Gitlis, Devy Erlih, Régis Pasquier, and Olivier Charlier.
 QR codes to scan throughout the text invite the reader to complement the reading by ear.
 Finally, a rich collection of appendices is provided at the end of the book.

 Back to Books.